Wisdom-EdemD-rah/Indian-Startup-Ecosystem-Project/README.md

 Here’s a detailed description of how data cleaning and preparation were carried out for this project:
 1.	**Data Collection:**

-o	Data from 2018 was directly read from the GitHub repository. o	Data for 2019 was downloaded from OneDrive, uploaded to the GitHub repository, and then read into pandas. o	Data for 2020 and 2021 was retrieved from the SQL Server database using appropriate credentials.
+*Data from 2018 was directly read from the GitHub repository.
+*Data for 2019 was downloaded from OneDrive, uploaded to the GitHub repository, and then read into pandas.
+*Data for 2020 and 2021 was retrieved from the SQL Server database using appropriate credentials.

 2.	**Combining Datasets:**